-Sangrias are the perfect summer cabin sippers.
-They are quick to make and the recipes can easily be doubled or tripled for a crowd and popped with sparkling wine, ginger ale, or cava or Prosecco to add a bit of bubble to your festivities.
-Making the sangria is easy.
-Simply mix all the liquid ingredients together in a pitcher or pretty punch bowl, then add the sliced fruit.
+Sangria is the perfect summer cabin sipper.
+It’s quick to make and the recipes can easily be doubled or tripled for a crowd and popped with sparkling wine, ginger ale, or cava or Prosecco to add a bit of bubble to your festivities.
+Plus, they’re so easy to make.
+Simply mix all the liquid ingredients together in a pitcher or pretty punch bowl, then add sliced fruit.
 Refrigerate 4-8 hours to let the fruit juices and wine flavors mingle.
-If you’re using Cava, Prosecco or sparkling water or soda to add a bubbly finish (which I always do), add it right before serving to the individual serving glass for the fizziest results.
+If you’re using cava, Prosecco or sparkling water or soda to add a bubbly finish (which I always do), add it right before serving to the individual serving glass for the fizziest results.

 Sangria originated in Spain and Portugal.
-In Spanish, sangria literally translates to “Blood”, which refers to the red wine in a traditional Sangria.
-I make white and rose Sangria too as I sometimes like the way you can see the fruit better in the lighter Sangrias.
+In Spanish, it literally translates to “blood,” which refers to the red wine in a traditional recipe.
+I make it with white wine and rose too as I sometimes like the way you can see the fruit better in the lighter colored recipes.

-What wines pair best for Sangrias?
-Think fun and fruity for your wine selections and nothing so sweet since you will be adding fruit and sugars.
-Basically, seamlessly with the other ingredients.
+What wines pair best?
+Think fun and fruity for your wine selections and nothing too sweet since you will be adding fruit and sugars.

-- For red Sangria try Malbecs, Rioja, Temranillo, Pinot Noir.
+- For red sangria try Malbec, Rioja, Temranillo, or Pinot Noir.

-- For rose Sangria go for dryer versus sweet Rose
+- For rose sangria go for a dryer rose

-- For white Sangria use crips, and dryer wines like Albarino, Sauvignon Blanc or Pinot Grigio.
-If you like a little bubble try mixing a bottle of Cava or Prosecco with a bottle of white for a very bubbly adventure.
+- For white sangria use crisp, dryer wines like Albarino, Sauvignon Blanc or Pinot Grigio.
+If you like a little bubble try mixing a bottle of Cava or Prosecco with a bottle of white for an effervescent adventure.

-The fruit you use in Sangria is completely up to you.
+The fruit you use is completely up to you.
 Try: